XantreDev/preact-signals/packages/react/README.md

 #### Caveat

 Signals unwrapping via `React.createElement` is not supported yet in `react-native`.
-But since we are not using elements direct - we shouldn't care
+But since we are not using elements direct - we shouldn't care.

 ```ts
 const s = signal(0);